This article has links to products and services we love, which we may make commission from.

 Edinburgh is great for shopping any time of year, but especially at Christmas.

-High street names can be found at St James Quarter, Princes Street, and Ocean Terminal in Leith.
+High street names are at St James Quarter, Princes Street, and Ocean Terminal in Leith.

 At OT, check out The Leith Collective for gifts made by locals.

-You can also find independent stores on Cockburn Street on the way to the Royal Mile and in Stockbridge and Bruntsfield.
+Independent stores are also located on Cockburn Street, on the way to the Royal Mile, and in Stockbridge and Bruntsfield.

-Edinburgh’s Christmas market stalls actually sell some independent brands, so you can shop locally there too.
+Edinburgh’s Christmas market stalls actually sell some independent brands so that you can shop locally there too.

 20. The Royal Boat Britannia at Christmas